 What are your professional strengths and what are your challenge areas?

 The first step to developing yourself is to think through your career goals and construct a plan.
+Let's go old school.
 Head to your favorite coffee house with a clean notebook and pencil.
-Leave your laptop at home -- having only your notebook and pencil may help you concentrate by removing potential distractions.
+Leave your laptop at home.
+Having only your notebook and pencil may help you concentrate by removing potential distractions.
 A pencil will help prevent your notebook from becoming a scribble-fest!

 Identify the following for yourself: